-An active performer, Ana appeared both as a soprano soloist and a baroque violist with New Trinity Baroque (dir.
+An active performer, Ana appeared with ensembles such as New Trinity Baroque (dir.
 Predrag Gosta), Savaria Baroque Orchestra (dir.
-Pál Németh), Eboracum Baroque, and the Baroque Orchestra of the New Belgrade Opera in Serbia.
-She performed at the London Festival of Baroque Music, the Belgrade Early Music Festival, Korkyra Baroque and Varazdin Baroque Evenings festivals in Croatia and several international competitions where she won prizes in chamber music and singing.
-As a soprano, Ana primarily performs early baroque and church repertoire.
-As a modern violist, she performed with the Makris Symphony Orchestra in Serbia and the Gwinnett Ballet Theatre Orchestra in Atlanta, USA.
-Since 2018, she is a freelance artist in her home country as a member of the Association of Musical Artists of Serbia.
-In the same year, she appeared on a CD recording of Buxtehude's "Membra Jesu Nostri" with New Trinity Baroque.
+Pál Németh), Eboracum Baroque (dir.
+Christ Parsons), Musica Antiqua Neoplantensis and the Baroque Orchestra of the New Belgrade Opera.
+She has performed at the London Festival of Baroque Music, the Belgrade Early Music Festival, the Baroque Days in Novi Sad, the Korkyra Baroque and Varazdin Baroque Evenings festivals in Croatia, the Baroque Arts Festival in Sofia (dir.
+Zefira Valova), and at several international competitions where she won prizes in chamber music and singing.
+She also performs on a modern viola, and has appeared with the Makris Symphony Orchestra and the Gwinnett Ballet Theatre Orchestra (USA), as well as with the Sinfonietta Chamber Orchestra in Greece (at the 2021 Karditsa Music Festival).
+She is a freelance artist in her home country since 2018 and is member of the Association of Musical Artists in Serbia.
+She is featured on a CD recording of Buxtehude's "Membra Jesu Nostri" with New Trinity Baroque.